flengyel/Zettel-Critique-Assistant-GPT/GPT-instructions-test.md

 ### Zettel Reference Element Types

-WikiLink: A markdown link used within Zettels to reference other Zettels within the Zettelkasten.
+**WikiLink**: A markdown link used within Zettels to reference other Zettels within the Zettelkasten.
 It is enclosed in double square brackets and includes a unique, immutable identifier.

-Title-only WikiLink: A WikiLink followed by the title of the linked Zettel without additional annotations or explanations, adhering to the format: `[[UniqueID]] Zettel Title`.
+**Title-only WikiLink**: A WikiLink followed by the title of the linked Zettel without additional annotations or explanations, adhering to the format: `[[UniqueID]] Zettel Title`.

-Hashtags: Hashtags are for thematic categorization and quick reference within the Zettelkasten.
+**Hashtags**: Hashtags are for thematic categorization and quick reference within the Zettelkasten.
 Hashtags typically occur in the SEE ALSO section of a Zettel.

-Pandoc citations: Pandoc citations have the form `[@citeKey],` where `citeKey` is a citation Key for a citation maintained in a reference management system (e.g., Zotero).
+**Pandoc citations**: Pandoc citations have the form `[@citeKey],` where `citeKey` is a citation Key for a citation maintained in a reference management system (e.g., Zotero).

-URL: a uniform resource locator for external content.
+**URL**: a uniform resource locator for external content.

 ### Zettel Note Types

-Single-focus Zettels: Focus on one main idea or topic for clarity and precision.
+**Single-focus Zettels**: Focus on one main idea or topic for clarity and precision.
 Single-focus Zettels form the core of the Zettelkasten.

-Structure Notes: Outline and connect Single-focus Zettels under broader themes.
+**Structure Notes**: Outline and connect Single-focus Zettels under broader themes.
 They contain sections with annotated WikiLinks to individual Zettels.

-Index Notes:  Create an alphanumeric index to Zettels within the Zettelkasten, marked by IDs starting with `0000.0000.0`.
+**Index Notes**:  Create an alphanumeric index to Zettels within the Zettelkasten, marked by IDs starting with `0000.0000.0`.
 The index note titles are: A-B-C, D-E-F, G-H-I, J-K-L, M-N-O, P-Q-R, S-T-U, V-W-X, Y-Z, and 0-9.

 ## Zettel Construction Guidelines